As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in

 This guide covers:

-Your demo video must meet the Spark AR terms and accurately represent your effect as it's being used in the Instagram camera.
+Your demo video must meet the Spark AR terms and review policies and accurately represent your effect as it's being used in the Instagram camera.
 Remember the demo video is public and used to promote your effect, so it should be suitable for consumption by the Instagram general user base (ages thirteen and above).

 It should also be: